Bioconductor/mirror/Migrating.md

     1. `git checkout devel` to switch to the devel branch. (use release-X.X for release branches)
     2. `git pull --rebase` to get the latest mirror state.
     3. `git merge master` to merge your changes from the master branch.
-    4. `git svn dcommit` to commit your changes to svn.
+    4. `git svn dcommit --add-author-from` to commit your changes to svn.

 ## FAQs ##